Reuben-Brewer/IngeniaBLDC_ReubenPython3Class/README.md

 2. You MUST install Ingenia's MotionLab3 BEFORE running this software, as this software relies on MotionLab3's EoE-service for the Ethercat communication.

 3. If you're having trouble getting a motor to move with "test_program_for_IngeniaBLDC_ReubenPython3Class.py", then try "SimplestTest_SingleSlave_SDOnoPDO_IngeniaBLDC_ReubenPython3Class.py".

-4. Currently, the only supported OperationMode is "CyclicPosition".

 ###########################